duoduodedie/Behaviormonitoring/README.md

 # Behaviormonitoring
-image processing for the aged，monitoring the behavior of them.
+Image processing for the aged，monitoring the behavior of them.